lfit/releng-global-jjb/docs/jjb/lf-c-cpp-jobs.rst

     :make-opts: Parameters to pass to make. (default: '')
     :pre-build: Shell script to run before performing build.
 Useful for setting up dependencies. (default: '')
+    :sonar-scanner-version: Version of sonar-scanner to install.
+        (see YAML for default value; e.g., 3.3.0.1492)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)
     :submodule-timeout: Timeout (in minutes) for checkout operation.